mtimjones/7drl/README.md

 - [x]  Add a game-loop with time.

+- [x]  Update the UI to permit map.

+- [ ]  Update the UI to permit messages.

-- [ ]  Update the UI to permit map, messages, stats, etc.
+- [ ]  Update the UI to permit stats.

 - [ ]  Add a CES framework for entities in the world.